-The Furies (1950), the second western from genre giant Anthony Mann (after Devil’s Doorway) and his first big-budget, large-canvas production after an apprenticeship in low-budget thrillers, is a genre hybrid: a psychological western by way of a gothic melodrama, with a dark, shadowy style right out of Mann’s earlier film noirs.
+The Furies (1950), the second western from genre giant Anthony Mann (after Devil’s Doorway) and his first big-budget, large-canvas production after an apprenticeship in low-budget thrillers, is a genre hybrid: a psychological western by way of a Gothic melodrama, with a dark, shadowy style right out of Mann’s earlier film noirs.

 Barbara Stanwyck is Vance Jeffords, the tough, fierce daughter of land baron T.C.
 Jeffords (Walter Huston), a flamboyant, self-made man who has taken to issuing his own currency.
 That arrogance turns out to be his downfall when the playful clash of wills between father and daughter turns hostile after widower T.C. returns home with an equally strong-willed woman (Judith Anderson).
 The psychological tensions and Freudian undercurrents are right on the surface of Charles Shnee’s screenplay (adapted from the Niven Busch novel).
 The director was far more subtle in his later westerns but the stark, striking imagery of the unforgiving landscape and the vibrant personalities on the screen are pure Mann.

 Huston (in his final film role) plays the grandstanding patriarch as the self-proclaimed monarch of the ranch empire he calls “The Furies” and Stanwyck, equally at home in lavish gowns and the pants and works shirts of the working rancher, matches him every step of the way in their battle of wills.
 Wendell Corey, so often relegated to milquetoast supporting roles, is all cocksure confidence as a gambler feuding with T.C. and flirting with Vance, and Gilbert Roland, Thomas Gomez and Beulah Bondi co-star.
+It earned an Oscar nomination for its cinematography.

 Also on DVD in a special edition from The Criterion Collection and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.